PGamerX-Legacy/Privacy/blacksheep.md

-# Black sheep Privacy Policy
+# Black sheep Privacy Policy REVISION 1.1
-Last updated November 03, 2021
+Last updated November 05, 2021

 Thank you for choosing to be part of our community at PGamerX Legacy ("Company," "we," "us," or "our").
 We are committed to protecting your personal information and your right to privacy.
 If you have any questions or concerns about this privacy notice or our practices with regard to your personal information, please contact us at bots@pgamerx.com.

 This privacy notice describes how we might use your information if you:

-    Visit our website at Black Sheep

-    Engage with us in other related ways ― including any sales, marketing, or events
+    Use our bot

 In this privacy notice, if we refer to:

-    "Website," we are referring to any website of ours that references or links to this policy
+    "Bot," we are referring to any bot of ours that references or links to this policy

-    "Services," we are referring to our Website, and other related services, including any sales, marketing, or events
+    "Services," we are referring to our bot, and other related services, including any external API uses

 The purpose of this privacy notice is to explain to you in the clearest way possible what information we collect, how we use it, and what rights you have in relation to it.
 If there are any terms in this privacy notice that you do not agree with, please discontinue use of our Services immediately.